kinngh/shopify-remix-app/README.md

+# DO NOT USE IN PRODUCTION

+# WORK IN PROGRESS

+---

-# WIP | Shopify Remix / React Router DOM x Prisma Boilerplate
+# Shopify Remix / React Router DOM x Prisma Boilerplate

 An embedded app starter template to get up and ready with Shopify app development with Remix / React Router DOM and Prisma.